antznin/des-cracker/REPORT.md

      to top level :
    * a cracking machine, used only to do a search of the private key.
 It uses the `des` function of the DES package
-   * a "DES cracker", which instanciates `N` cracking machines in parallel.
-Each of these machines do the search on a particular domain (all complementary to divide the searching time in N)
+   * a DES controller, which instanciates `N` cracking machines in parallel.
+Each of these machines do the search on a particular domain (all complementary to divide the searching time by N)
    * a AXI Lite wrapper, used to communicate with the Zybo board CPU (read / write requests and an IRQ)
  * a driver, which is used by the CPU to communicate with our machine